mysteryt0ur/di-workshop-01-intro-to-p5/README.md

 ```

 **What does `ellipse` do?**
+it creates a new shapes
 **What happens if you change the numbers?**
+the size of the shape will change accordingly
 **What do `mouseX` and `mouseY` mean?**
+mousex and mousey where the shape is going to be placed according to the cursor as there is currently no numbers with it
 **What happens if you change the order of the items between the `(` `)`?**
+we changed the order of the items and the shape no longer follows the mouse
 ---

 **What happens if you add `background(0)` after `draw() {`?
 Why?**
+The background colour changes to black as the number is zero, the higher the number gets the lighter the shade is.
 Replace the ellipse with a triangle.
 Use https://p5js.org/reference/ (the 2D
 primitives section) to help.

 Play around with the sketch - how else can you change it?
+you can change the size of the triangle
+determine which point of the triangle you would like to move
 # Sketch C

 Open the `part-c` sketch in your browser, and open `part-c/sketch.js` in your